githubteacher/oct-19/viviant-pasadena.md

 ### Things to Do

-Then walk to Pasadena Playhouse to catch a play
+Then walk to Pasadena Playhouse to catch a play! :)